-The Roles and Duties of the Expert Witness
+The Duties and Responsibilities of Expert Witness

 - An expert witness should provide actual facts by working as uncontroversial or independent, guiding the court about matters as per his expertise.

 - An expert witness should mention the facts, figures, or assumptions on the behalf of which his opinion is based.

 - An expert witness services should stand clear and firm without any hesitation to make it clear when a specific question or issue did not cover his domain or falls outside his expertise.